Pal1726/Flask_with_sqlalchemy/README.md

 Before running the application, it's essential to initialize the database and configure the connection.
 Follow these steps:

-1. Import the database schema by running the SQL script (`QUERIES.SQL`) provided in the repository.
+1. Import the database schema by running the SQL script (`schema.sql`) provided in the repository.
 This script will set up the required tables and initial data.
 ##### (a) Using MySQL Interpreter

 1. **Login to MySQL Interpreter**